Belmond Fleur de Lys barge Review and Specifications

 |Decks with cabins||2|

 Review of Belmond Fleur de Lys barge

-The 6-passenger Fleur de Lys barge was built in 1941 in Belgium as a freight (cargo) carrying ship.
+The 6-passenger Fleur de Lys barge was built in 1941 in Belgium as a freight (cargo)-carrying ship.
 Soon after, during the WW2 (1939-1945), the vessel was commandeered by the German army.
 With preservation in mind, the ship underwent conversion into a passenger riverboat in 1986.
-Its equipment and furnishing includes items from 22 countries.
+Its equipment and furnishing include items from 22 countries.
 Fleur de Lys barge cruises from Escommes to Dijon on Canal de Bourgogne in Burgundy.

 Note: You can see the CruiseMapper's list of all river cruise ships and riverboats in the "itinerary" section of our River Cruises hub.
 All companies and their fleets are listed there.